flexmesh/flexmesh.github.io/README.md

-FlexMesh : On-demand Orchestration of Network Features on the Programmable Data Plane
+## FlexMesh : Flexibly Chaining Network Features on Programmable Data Plane

-P4 enables operators to incorporate various network features and customize a switch profile through programming the control flow among these features.
+Programmable data planes (PDP) enable operators to incorporate various network features and define the chains of these features in a _switch profile_.
-However, as the incorporated features increase in number, the switch profile inevitably incurs growing complexity in development and inflexibility to orchestrate features at runtime.
+However, with the number of deployed features increasing, the _switch profile_ inevitably faces growing complexity during development and inflexibility to chain network features at runtime.

+This paper presents FlexMesh, an integrated platform which aims to introduce flexibility and simplicity to PDP while being compatible with existing programmable devices.
-This framework includes (1) a set of specification primitives, so operators can arbitrarily describe the desired feature orchestration for each flow at runtime without facing the complexity of programming the \textit{switch profile} during development; and (2) an innovative data plane model that supports mapping the user-specified orchestration to the data plane at runtime and flexibly enforces various orchestrations.
+FlexMesh designs (1) a set of chaining primitives, so operators can easily describe the feature chain for each flow without facing the complexity of customizing the switch profile during development;
+and (2) a data plane model that can be configured at runtime and flexibly construct user-required feature chains.

-We implement FlexMesh on software and hardware targets respectively and evaluate it based on comprehensive benchmarks.
-Results indicate that FlexMesh can remarkably simplify the development of P4 programs and enhance the flexibility of the programmable data plane.
+We implement FlexMesh based on P4 and evaluate it on software and hardware targets.
+Results indicate that with minor performance overheads, FlexMesh can be an efficient development-assistance tool for operators, as well as an automated platform to flexibly chain network features while keeping rigorous conformance to complex policies.